teogor/didactic-couscous/docs/bom/1.0.0-alpha01/bom-version-1.0.0-alpha01.md

 | 🧪 | [Ceres UI Spectrum](/ui/spectrum) | dev.teogor.ceres:ui-spectrum  | 1.0.0-alpha01 |
 | 🧪 | [Ceres UI Theme](/ui/theme) | dev.teogor.ceres:ui-theme  | 1.0.0-alpha01 |

+### Explore Further

+For the latest updates, in-depth documentation, and a comprehensive overview of the Ceres ecosystem, visit the official [Ceres documentation](/docs/).
+It's your gateway to a wealth of resources and insights that will elevate your Ceres development journey.

+Stay informed, stay current, and embrace the full potential of Ceres.